PixarAnimationStudios/OpenSubdiv/documentation/porting.rst

 Subdivision Schemes and Options in Sdc
 ++++++++++++++++++++++++++++++++++++++

-Before detailing the topology conversion, the creation of a new TopologyRefiner requires specification of a subdivision scheme and a set of options that are applicable to all schemes.
+The creation of a new TopologyRefiner requires specification of a subdivision scheme and a set of options that are applicable to all schemes.
 With HbrMesh, the scheme was specified by declaring a static instance of a specific subclass of a subdivision object, and the options were specified with a number of methods on the different classes.

 Such general information about the schemes has now been encapsulated in the